GoogleyEyes/GoogleAPISwiftClient/Pods/Alamofire/README.md

 ## Installation

-> **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks.**
+> **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks (10.9).**
 >
-> To use Alamofire with a project targeting iOS 7, you must include the `Alamofire.swift` source file directly in your project.
-See the ['Source File'](#source-file) section for instructions.
+> Alamofire is no longer supported on iOS 7 due to the lack of support for frameworks.
+Without frameworks, running Travis-CI against iOS 7 would require a second duplicated test target.
+The separate test suite would need to import all the Swift files and the tests would need to be duplicated and re-written.
+This split would be too difficult to maintain to ensure the highest possible quality of the Alamofire ecosystem.

 ### CocoaPods